 The British Business Bank will receive £13bn to fund UK SMEs (Small and Medium Enterprises), which should make loans more easily available

 Good news for all small businesses: the current VAT threshold is maintained at £85,000, keeping it the highest in Europe.
-Hammond has also set a consultation on improving the design of this system in the near future, but no more details have yet been given.
+Hammond also set a consultation on improving the design of this system in the future – no details as of yet.

 In efforts to ensure that online retailers pay the same amount of tax as traditional retailers, the government will be ramping up on tax scrutiny and expect an extra £200m a year.